hbuschme/doi-tools-alfred-workflow/README.md

 Queries citation information (in BibTeX format) for the resource associated with the specified DOI.
 Upon success, a notification is shown and the BibTeX record is copied to the clipboard.

-For more information see http://www.crossref.org/CrossTech/2011/11/turning_dois_into_formatted_ci.html
+For more information visit http://www.crossref.org/CrossTech/2011/11/turning_dois_into_formatted_ci.html

 ## doilink